 Before you travel you must undertake a valid Covid-19 test no more than three days before departure to the UK and present a certified negative result in order to board the plane

-The Scottish Government has also announced that they are restricting travel further with the introduction, from Monday 15 Feb, of managed quarantine for all international travellers; there are currently no specific exemptions for student travellers within the regulations and guidance.
+The Scottish Government has also announced that they are restricting travel further with the introduction, of managed quarantine for all international travellers; there are currently no specific exemptions for student travellers within the regulations and guidance.